Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Dynamic Quantum Computing

 \section{Dynamic Quantum Computing}

-Dynamic quantum computing involves dividing a program into (1) steps that can only be implemented in a quantum computer (QPU) and (2) steps that can be implemented more efficiently on a classical computer (CPU), and interfacing between the QPU and CPU wherever necessary.
+Dynamic quantum computing involves dividing a program into (1) steps that can only be implemented on a quantum computer (QPU) and (2) steps that can be implemented more efficiently on a classical computer (CPU), and (3) interfacing between the QPU and CPU wherever necessary.
 This scheme manifests in two categorically distinct ways.

 First, one could execute an algorithm consisting of a sequence of alternating quantum and classical steps, where the result of each step is fed serially to the next.
-Variational algorithms such as the variational quantum eigensolver (VQE) \cite{vqe} are primary examples of this scheme.
-To compute the smallest eigenvalue of a Hermitian operator $\mathcal{H}$, VQE alternates between a quantum step that computes the expectation of $\mathcal{H}$ on some vector $\ket{\psi(\vec{\theta})}$, and a classical step that minimizes the expectation $\langle\psi(\vec{\theta}|\mathcal{H}|\psi(\vec{\theta})\rangle$ over parameters $\vec{\theta}$.
-In this scheme, each quantum step is independent from the previous, so the same QPU is reset and reused for all quantum steps.
-This means that the QPU's coherence time must be long enough only to accommodate the time to execute a single quantum step.
+The variational quantum eigensolver (VQE) \cite{vqe} is the primary example of this scheme.
+To compute the smallest eigenvalue of a Hermitian operator $\mathcal{H}$, VQE alternates between a quantum step that computes the expectation of $\mathcal{H}$ on some vector $\ket{\psi(\vec{\theta})}$, and a classical step that minimizes the expectation $\langle\psi(\vec{\theta})|\mathcal{H}|\psi(\vec{\theta})\rangle$ over parameters $\vec{\theta}$.
+In this scheme, each quantum step is independent from the previous, so the same QPU is reset and re-used for all quantum steps.
+This means that the QPU's coherence time must be long enough only to accommodate the execution time for a single quantum step.

 On the other hand, one could also construct an algorithm that requires rapid interfacing between QPU and CPU.
 For example, standard quantum error correction (QEC) procedures entail measuring a \textit{syndrome} operator, followed by a \textit{recovery operation} in which pre-defined quantum gates are applied conditional on measurement results \cite{nielsen_chuang_2010}.
 Therefore, incorporating QEC to some general quantum program requires frequent interfacing between QPUs and CPUs in the form of measurements (QPU to CPU) and feedback (CPU to QPU).
 In addition to direct feedback based on measurement results, one could also perform classical computations on them before applying quantum gates conditioned on the results of those computations.
 This procedure describes a fully dynamic quantum-classical computer and is the basis for the algorithm presented in this paper.
 Figure~\ref{fig:workflow} illustrates the operation of a dynamic quantum computer.